phune-gaming/pg-sdk-js/README.md

 Please find below a detailed description for each callback.

-### Prepare the match
+### Match prepare

 During the match preparation phase, the game should build the user interface and get ready to start playing.
-It is provided with the details of the player and opponent, the time allowed for each player to make a move and in which device type the game is running (mobile or tv).
+It is provided with the details of the player and opponent, the time allowed for each player to make a move and in which device type the game is running ('mobile' or 'tv').

 ```js
 onMatchPrepare: function(player, opponent, timeToPlay, deviceType) {